 There are very few official Kodi addons that cater to Spanish speakers and PopcornFlix is one of the best.
 There’s an entire folder containing movies with hardcoded Spanish subtitles.
 This removes the need to manually set up subtitles and makes it easy to watch movies even if you aren’t particularly tech literate.

 It should be noted that PopcornFlix is only available in the US and Canada.
-Users in other locations can still browse available titles but will have to connect their VPN to a North American server before they can actually watch anything.
+Users in other locations can still browse available titles.
+Nevertheless, you will have to connect via VPN to a North American server before you can actually watch anything.

 The PopcornFlix addon can be found in the official Kodi addon repository.